informalict/weather/README.md

 2. Weather
 * GET "/weather/{id}"
 ```
-Get current weather condition at a moment and save that for later statistis
+Get current weather condition at the moment and save that for later statistis
 ```
 * GET "/weather/{id}/statistics"
 ```